Creamy Coconut Lime Chicken Breasts – a one pan, Whole 30 approved dish made with only a handful of ingredients. Dairy

 - 1/2 cup full fat coconut milk from a can or coconut cream

-- 1 tablespoon arrow root starch for paleo or corn starch mixed into 1 tablespoons water optional
+- 1 tablespoon arrow root starch for paleo/whole 30 or corn starch mixed into 1 tablespoons water optional

 Place the chicken breasts between two pieces of plastic cling wrap and pound them down to make them even in thickness.
 This will help the chicken cook evenly and make for more tender chicken.
 Sprinkle each side of the chicken with salt and pepper.